openstax/napkin-notes/phil/openstax-editor-review.md

 You cannot:

-- derive a copy of an existing Book
+- derive a copy of an existing Book (bug)
-- easily edit metadata (like sharing with other people)
+- easily edit metadata (like sharing with other people).
+Hidden; usage not clear. (gap)

 # Editing Things